jordanisaacs/kernel-module-flake/README.md

 If you have nix-direnv enabled a shell with everything you need should open when you `cd` into the directory after calling `direnv allow`

+### eBPF

+eBPF is enabled by default.
+This makes the initrd much larger and the compile time of the linux kernel longer.
+You can disable it by setting `enableBPF = false` in `flake.nix`.

 ### Modifying the flake

 The flake.nix is documented so it should be self explanatory for editing it to your needs.
 I will keep updating it with more features as I learn more about kernel development.